OscarAspelin95/cli_rs/README.md

-Very basic CLI that pretty-prints the file contents of a directory.
+Example CLI that pretty-prints the file contents of a directory.